dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     public void getValue(){}
 }
 ```
-*Although we override method without exception, and when we call, we call it from B (dynamic binding - polymorphism), it works as static binding during compilation, and compiler thinks that we invoke `A.getValue`, and since it throw exception, compile force you to catch this exception.
+Although we override method without exception, and when we call, we call it from B (dynamic binding - polymorphism), but during compilation, due to static binding, compiler thinks that we invoke `A.getValue`, and since it throw exception, compile force you to catch this exception.

 We can `throw null` is just the same as `throw new NullPointerException()`.
 ```java